Diploma of Building Construction

 Other

-Applicants should have basic computer and MS Office skills (Word, Excel, and PowerPoint).
+Applicants should have proficiency in digital literacy and MS Office skills (Word, Excel, and PowerPoint).
 They should also have their own personal computer with a minimum configuration of:

 CORE UNITS